MileHacker Logo

 Two-Day Exploration

 Day 1: As per the one-day plan.
 Day 2: Explore the natural surroundings.
-Drive to Serra de Monchique for hiking and panoramic views.
+Drive to Serra de Monchique for hiking and sweeping views.
 Visit an orange grove for a tasting experience.
 Alternatively, take a boat trip from Portimão up the Arade River, seeing Silves from the water.

 Three-Day Regional Deep Dive